 Kodi is massively popular at the moment.
 While you can buy a Kodi box, you can also install this media player on any Android TV, and even on an Amazon Fire TV - because, at its heart, the Fire TV is an Android device.
 See our roundup of the Best Kodi Boxes, the best Kodi add-ons and Is Kodi legal?

 Do I need a media player?

-You may have recently bought a new TV and, in some cases, no you won't need a media player.
+You may have recently bought a new TV so in some cases you won't need a media player.
 Some TVs run Android TV (such as Sony's modern range) and there's little point in duplicating this by buying a separate media streamer.

-Really, these dedicated boxes are for people with older TVs (and those with don't have any internet connection) because they allow you to stream films or TV shows from services such as Netflix or the BBC iPlayer without having to plug your laptop into the TV or have a noisy PC whirring away.
+Really, these dedicated TV boxes and sticks are for people with older TVs (and TVs that don't have an internet connection) because they allow you to stream films or TV shows from services such as Netflix or the BBC iPlayer without having to plug your laptop into the TV or have a noisy PC whirring away.
 All of these devices are silent (or very nearly silent) in operation and consume very little power.

 Some of these media streamers can display content stored on other PCs, laptops and NAS drives connected to your home network, letting you enjoy your music collection in the lounge for family parties or share photo slideshows.
 Apps for online media services such as Spotify, Flickr and YouTube are also common now: you install those you want, and ignore those you don't.

 Gaming is a bonus feature on some media streamers.
 You can play casual games such as Tetris on Roku and Amazon devices, or opt for the Nvidia Shield TV for something a little more console-esque.
 You can even buy optional game pads for some if you're serious about wanting a games console experience.

 The Streaming Stick+ is another great media streamer from Roku, finally bringing 4K to the UK.
 The device has a lot going for it including upgraded wireless, smooth performance, a decent remote and more content channels that your mind or free time can handle.